-As previously indicated, making on time payments is critical in obtaining a good credit score.
-Regardless of the amount of debt owed, a borrower’s credit will suffer for each late payment, and frequent delinquencies will take much more time to recover from.
+Making on-time payments is critical in obtaining a good credit score.
+Regardless of the amount of debt owed, a borrower’s credit will suffer for each late payment, and frequent delinquencies will require a long recovery.
 Additionally, keeping credit card balances to a minimum of 30% of the card’s maximum limit can vastly improve your credit.
 Furthermore, it is advisable not to close unused credit cards when attempting to improve your credit score, since these may actually strengthen credit scores with even infrequent use by extending your credit history.

-For more tips to improve your credit score, read our Lender411 Featured Article Invaluable Tips to Improve your Credit Rating.
+For more tips to improve your credit score, read up on repairing and rebuilding credit.

 Due to recent policy changes, the negative repercussions associated with credit checks have been significantly diminished.
 Consumer initiated credit inquiries for mortgage or auto loans are discarded for scoring purposes for a full 30 days, after which multiple inquiries begin to accumulate as negative points.
 While all credit checks will appear on any give borrower’s credit report, only repeated inquiries over a prolonged amount of time will have detrimental effects to credit.

 Credit scores are always accompanied by a maximum of four reason codes.
 These codes help to explain the logic behind a borrower’s score by specifying the reasons in which a particular borrower did not receive a higher score.
 Reason codes also assist lenders in outlining the reasons why a borrower did not qualify for either a loan or low interest rates.
 Although these scores involve credit history, reason scores are not included by the Fair Credit Reporting Act and are not part of a borrower’s credit profile.